Overhaul class series: How to take a bike apart, replace all the worn parts, and put it back together. Sign Up Here

 Instructor/student ratio: 1:2

-Cancellation policy: For a full refund, you may cancel your registration for a class series by calling or emailing us 10 days in advance of the first day of class (two Wednesdays before the class).
+cancellations: If there are fewer than three students registered by Thursday before the first class, the series may be cancelled and the students who registered will receive a full refund.
+If you realize you can no longer attend and would like a refund, you may cancel your registration by calling or emailing us 10 days in advance of the first day of class (two Wednesdays before the class).
 This gives us time to advertise the vacancy and fill the spot.
 We’re sorry, but if you cancel within the 9 days before class, we cannot refund you.
-Filling the class is important to us, so please be mindful when registering.
+Filling the classes is important to us, so please be mindful when registering.